HappyThomas1/PubMedIDRetriever/README.md

 As the program use ChatGPT to extract the title of the paper to request, the reference list does not need formatted as long as
 ChatGPT API recognize which is the title of the reference.

-Requirement:
+### Requirement:
-OpenAI API key should be set as an environmental variable OPENAI_API_KEY Your email address set as an environmental variable EMAIL_ADDRESS.
+OpenAI API key should be set as an environmental variable OPENAI_API_KEY

+Your email address should be set as an environmental variable EMAIL_ADDRESS.
 Alternatively, you may directly edit the code as follows
 ```
 Entrez.email = 'Your email address'
 ```